• Skip to primary navigation

 "Six Tips for Dealing with Food Triggers by Diane Smith, plantbasedcooking.com"

 1. Don’t go for more than 5 hours without food.
-That way your blood sugar won't get the best of you.
+That way, your blood sugar won't get the best of you.
 Set the timer on your phone so you won’t let this happen.

 2. Eat filling meals that are high in nutrient density.
 Follow Dr. Fuhrman's advice, eat a salad every day and eat foods high in fiber - you guessed it, fruits and veggies!

-4. Take a lunch with you or find “healthy” fast food where you can eat "on plan" items.
+4. Take lunch with you or find “healthy” fast food where you can eat "on plan" items.
 Some places offer salad bars which is one of my favorites.

 Carrot Chocolate chip cookies